Anonymous4ScienceAuthor/TrustRD/README.md

 We use Twitter15 and Twitter16 dataset for the experiment.
 To learn more about the dataset, please refer to [RvNN](https://github.com/majingCUHK/Rumor_RvNN) for more details.

-## About
-If you have any question, please contact zhenyu dot h at outlook dot com